This photo shows a dramatic lightning display over the plains east of Boulder, CO.

 Forked lightning occurs when a second lightning stroke doesn't follow the same path as the first lightning stroke.
 Thus, it appears forked....more

-A stationary front forms when a cold front or warm front stops moving.
-This happens when two masses of air are pushing against each other but neither is powerful enough to move the other.
-Winds blowing...more
+A stationary front typically forms from either a cold or warm front that has stopped moving.
+This happens when two air masses are pushing against each other but neither is powerful enough to move the other....more

 A warm front is where a warm air mass is pushing into a colder air mass.
 Warm fronts move more slowly than cold fronts because it is more difficult for the warm air to move against the cold, dense air....more